The friendly Hotel West in Patreksfjörður Village in the Westfjords of Iceland

 Our bathroom

-Due to the big windows, our room was bright and lovely.
-The floors are wooden and in the bathroom, there was a heated towel rack.
+With the large windows, our room was bright and lovely.
+The floors are wooden, and in the bathroom, there was a heated towel rack.

-I always visit the local swimming pools when I am travelling around my country, but every town and village in Iceland has got a swimming pool.
-So I am always travelling with a wet towel and swimsuit in the car.
-I was very grateful for the heated towel rack in the hotel - one gets to be more appreciative of the amenities after camping in a small tent.
+I always visit the local swimming pools when I am travelling around my country, but every town and village in Iceland has a swimming pool.
+So I always travel with a wet towel and swimsuit in the car.
+I was very grateful for the heated towel rack in the hotel - one gets more appreciative of amenities after camping in a small tent :)

-Also when camping finding electricity to charge my 3 cameras is very much appreciated - I know that other travellers will be able to relate to this ;)
+Also, when camping, finding electricity to charge my three cameras is very much appreciated - I know that other travellers will be able to relate to this.

 The breakfast area at Hotel West

-There was free Wifi, and a flat-screen TV in our room and breakfast was included in the price of the room.
-I cannot get out of bed in the mornings without my coffee, so my husband had breakfast and brought me some coffee in bed :)
+I cannot get out of bed in the mornings without my coffee, so my husband had breakfast and brought me some coffee in bed.

 The breakfast area at Hotel West